 OK, there are TONS of books and resources out there on the art of negotiation which is why I’m not going to go miles deep into this topic.
 There are a few pointers I will give you though, which are just based on common sense as well as some of the quality topics we’ve already covered in this article:

-• Make It Snappy: In some cultures, it is actually rude not to haggle with shop keepers.
+- Make It Snappy: In some cultures, it is actually rude not to haggle with shop keepers.
 In the western world, it can be considered rude to haggle too much so it’s probably best to not make it a long drawn out negotiation.
 Get quickly to the point and find the middle ground both parties are willing to accept.

-• Start Low: If the asking price is $500, why not be brave and offer $250 or $300?
+- Start Low: If the asking price is $500, why not be brave and offer $250 or $300?
 The worst they can say is ‘no’.
 What this does for you is that it drives the midpoint between your two prices down.
 If you offered $400 out of the gate, you’d probably quickly land at $450.
 By offering half of the original asking price – the midpoint has now become $375.
 Tread lightly though – you don’t want to insult the seller, especially if they have some emotional investment in the kit.

-• Keep A Mental List of Quality Issues: During inspection, keep a mental list of quality issues and rough costs for correcting those issues.
+- Keep A Mental List of Quality Issues: During inspection, keep a mental list of quality issues and rough costs for correcting those issues.
 This will largely serve as your ammunition for justifying your offer.
 For example, if the drum heads need to be replaced across the entire kit, that could easily set you back $50-$100.
 Maybe you won’t get that entire amount off of the purchase price…but it should account for some reduction.

-• Be Nice: This probably flies in the face of a lot of advice that’s out there on negotiation, but I don’t care.
+- Be Nice: This probably flies in the face of a lot of advice that’s out there on negotiation, but I don’t care.
 The drumming community is a friendly and close one.
 We are all working towards similar goals and face the same challenges and so we might as well be nice to each other.
 This doesn’t mean you should pay extra for a kit, but you have to remember that memories are made behind a drum set.
 A drummer will always remember their first, second, third kit fondly because of the blood, sweat and tears that went into practicing and learning their craft with it.
 There is emotional investment and nothing puts a bad taste in a drummer’s mouth than watching this cherished item be haggled about.
 Just keep that in mind please.

 How to Make Your Cheap Kit Sound Better

 Especially if you bought a used/inexpensive kit, there are likely some immediate improvements you can make which will dramatically reduce any possibility of buyer’s remorse.
-I have written a full article on this topicOpens in a new tab. which will give you tons of detail, but here is a quick taste of some of the things you can do:
+I have written a full article on this topic which will give you tons of detail, but here is a quick taste of some of the things you can do:

-• New drum heads can make a HUGE difference in the sound quality of your drums.
+- New drum heads can make a HUGE difference in the sound quality of your drums.

-• Tuning: A lot of times, drums just need some TLC with regards to how they are tuned.
+- Tuning: A lot of times, drums just need some TLC with regards to how they are tuned.

-• Muffling: Depending on what sound you are going for, muffling can either be excessive or too little.
+- Muffling: Depending on what sound you are going for, muffling can either be excessive or too little.
 Experiment with this one.
 Throw a pillow in the bass drum.
 Put your wallet on the snare drum before you play it.
 A patch of gaffer tape on the toms can sometimes make it sound just right.

-• Cymbals: Especially if your kit came with cheap, flimsy, no-brand cymbals, investing a few hundred dollars in a new set of cymbals can make the entire kit sound better.
+- Cymbals: Especially if your kit came with cheap, flimsy, no-brand cymbals, investing a few hundred dollars in a new set of cymbals can make the entire kit sound better.

-Again, for more on this topic, go check out this articleOpens in a new tab.
-I wrote for a full rundown of how to make inexpensive drums shine!
+Again, for more on this topic, go check out this article I wrote for a full rundown of how to make inexpensive drums shine!

 Related Questions